charukiewicz/charukiewicz/resume.md

 **Next Generation Gaming, LLC** <span class="fr">Remote Position</span><br>
 *Director of Community Experience* <span class="fr">2012 - 2013</span>

-* Product management position; led a team of 5 software developers, 10 beta testers, and 5 sales staff members
+* Product management position; led and coordinated a team of software developers, QA testers, and customer relations staff to create features and digital products leading to increased player engagement and revenue in an online-RPG environment with over 20,000 players per month
-* Designed and implemented a system which automated and expanded all product sales; removed sales overhead costs and released multiple new categories of products which *increased average monthly revenue of the company by 35%*
+* Designed and led the implementation of an in-game credit system which automated all product sales, removed sales overhead costs, and allowed for the creation of several new categories of products; increased average monthly revenue of the company by 35%
+* Planned and assigned projects, held development meetings, wrote technical specifications, analyzed player data and trends, determined project costs and time requirements
-* Performed quantitative analysis of product sales, used results to develop marketing and sales strategies, instructed sales staff on how to execute sales strategies
+* Performed quantitative analysis of product sales, used results to develop marketing and sales strategies, instructed customer relations staff on how to execute sales strategies
-* Implemented a system which streamlined planning, development, testing, release, and public feedback of multiple simultaneous projects and software updates
+* Surveyed players to gauge response to game updates and gather general feedback
-* Created new software features with the PAWN language, MySQL, and PHP
+* Worked extensively with the PAWN language, MySQL, and PHP

 </div>